stephen-fox/packer-breadcrumbs/README.md

 #### Available variables
 The following configuration variables are available:

-- `include_suffixes` - *array* - A list of file suffixes to find in the packer config.
+- `include_suffixes` - *array of string* - A list of file suffixes to find in the packer config.
 For example, you can specify .ks and .sh files like this:
 ```json
 {
   "provisioners": [